lap309/Machine-Learning/3. Data Modeling Prep/Transformation/readme.md

 |Power Function   |    y = ax^b|  |

 ## Polynomial Features
+Allows you to use a linear model to fit nonlinear data <br>
+Also good if the model is underfitting <br>
-Combining features together to create interaction terms. <br>
+It combining features together to create interaction terms. <br>
 - Multiplying
 - Division
-- Exponents
+- Exponents/Powers
 - Square Root